Tech Updates

 If you’re questioning what Cambridge Analytica is and what it did, we have a guide to the Facebook scandal and its political fallout.

-U.S. Drops contentious automobile-content concept in NAFTA talks
+U.S. Drops Contentious automobile-content Concept in NAFTA Talks

 The U.S. Has dropped its contentious automobile-content material concept, a key sticking point in renegotiation efforts.
 The Trump administration took the call off the desk at the latest spherical of talks in Washington.
-The United States had firstly wanted motors made in Canada and Mexico that were exported returned to the U.S. To have 50 percent American content material.
+The United States first wanted motors made in Canada and Mexico that were exported and returned to the U.S. To have 50 percent American content material.
 The White House had also demanded that the prevailing requirement for the amount of North American content increased to eighty-five percent from 62.5 in line with a cent.
-Canada’s ambassador to the USA, David MacNaughton, is positive approximately the development of talks.
-“I can say in all honesty that there has been substantial development made, sincerely on the auto aspect,” he stated.
+Canada’s ambassador to the USA, David MacNaughton, is positive about the development of talks.
+“I can say in all honesty that there has been substantial development made, sincerely, on the auto aspect,” he stated.
 “I am confident that we are going to move forward.
 I desire we can accomplish that as quickly as possible.” (for subscribers)

 In the bid to maintain funding, charities signal the Ontario school board’s pledge to follow Catholic doctrine.

-Around 30 non-profit agencies and charities have signed an assertion from the Halton Catholic District School Board promising they may no longer support sports that pass in opposition to its nonsecular doctrine to continue receiving investment from school activities.
+Around 30 non-profit agencies and charities have signed an assertion from the Halton Catholic District School Board promising they may no longer support sports that pass in opposition to its non secular doctrine to continue receiving investment from school activities.
 The Terry Fox Foundation, the WE movement, and the Knights of Columbus are some of the organizations that signed the pledge to no longer assist “either immediately or circuitously, abortion, birth control, sterilization, euthanasia, or embryonic stem cell studies.”

-Controls on income practices at Canadian banks ‘inadequate’: watchdog
+Controls on income practices at Canadian banks’ inadequate’: watchdog

-The Financial Consumer Agency of Canada launched a file yesterday, pronouncing that Canada’s Big Six banks have “insufficient” controls to guard opposed to misleading sales approaches.
+The Financial Consumer Agency of Canada launched a file yesterday, pronouncing that Canada’s Big Six banks have “insufficient” controls to guard against misleading sales approaches.
 The watchdog did not discover evidence of extensive misconduct.
-Still, the report sheds light on the “sharp focus on sales” at Canadian banks, increasing the chance that employees “misspell“ services or products.
-The FCAC wrote in its document that “the importance of employees location on attaining sales objectives and qualifying for incentives may cause them to prioritize income over purchasers’ pastimes.”
+Still, the report sheds light on the “sharp focus on sales” at Canadian banks, increasing the chance that employees “misspell “services or products.
+The FCAC wrote in its document that “the importance of employees’ location on attaining sales objectives and qualifying for incentives may cause them to prioritize income over purchasers’ pastimes.”
+Rob Carrick writes in a column that the Big Six will fleece you if you let them:” The FCAC has a few thoughts on enhancing consumer protection for bank customers, all of which sound worthwhile.
+But there’s more to this problem than earnings-hungry banks pressuring employees to squeeze customers.
+We stay in a rustic that is manner too impressed with the financial enterprise and presents all of its forms of liberties.
+We encourage the banks to be predators by using appearing like sheep.”

 IN CASE YOU MISSED IT

-Is Ottawa’ssupercluster’ investment initiative a superboondoggle inside the making?
+Is Ottawa’s Supercluster investment initiative a super boondoggle inside the making?

 MORNING MARKETS